iifl-logo

 Statutory Auditor and Audit Report

 Chandulal M. Shah & Co.
-(Firm Registration No. 101698W), Chartered Accountants, Ahmedabad, was appointed as the Statutory Auditors of the Company till the conclusion of Forty First Annual General Meeting.
-Chandulal M. Shah & Co., Chartered Accountants have furnished a declaration confirming their independence as well as their arms length relationship with the Company and that they have not taken up any prohibited non-audit assignments for the Company.
+(Firm Registration No. 101698W), Chartered Accountants, Ahmedabad, was appointed as the Statutory Auditors of the Company till the conclusion of the Forty First Annual General Meeting.
+Chandulal M. Shah & Co. has furnished a declaration confirming its independence, arms length relationship with the Company and that it has not undertaken any prohibited non-audit assignments for the Company.

-The Board has duly reviewed the Statutory Auditors Report of Chandulal M. Shah & Co. for the year ended on 31 March 2025.
-The Notes on financial statement referred to in the Auditors Report are self-explanatory and do not call for any further comments.
+The Board has reviewed the Statutory Auditors Report of Chandulal M. Shah & Co. for the year ended 31 March 2026.
+The notes to the financial statements referred to in the Auditors Report are self-explanatory and do not call for any further comments.
 The Auditors Report does not contain any qualification, reservation, adverse remark or disclaimer.

 Internal Auditor and Audit Report

-Ernst & Young LLP, Ahmedabad, has been the internal auditor of the Company for the FY 2024-25.
-The Internal Auditor is appointed by the Board of Directors of the Company on a yearly basis, based on the recommendation of the Audit Committee.
-The Internal Auditor reports its findings on the internal audit of the Company to the Audit Committee on a quarterly basis.
-The scope of internal audit is approved by the Audit Committee and Management from time to time.
+Ernst & Young LLP, Ahmedabad, has been the Internal Auditor of the Company for FY 2025-26.
+The Internal Auditor is appointed by the Board on a yearly basis, based on the recommendation of the Audit Committee.
+The Internal Auditor reports its findings to the Audit Committee on a quarterly basis.
+The scope of internal audit is approved by the Audit Committee and the Management from time to time.

-The Board has re-appointed Ernst & Young LLP, Ahmedabad for the FY 2025-26 as an Internal Auditor of the Company, after obtaining its willingness and eligibility letter for appointment as Internal Auditor of the Company.
+The Board has re-appointed Ernst & Young LLP, Ahmedabad for FY 2026-27 as Internal Auditor of the Company, after obtaining its willingness and eligibility letter.

 Cost Auditor

-Pursuant to provisions of Section 148 read with Companies (Audit & Auditors) Rules, 2014 and other applicable provisions, if any, of the Companies Act, 2013, the Board of Directors had, on recommendation of the Audit Committee, re-appointed Kiran J. Mehta & Co., Cost Accountants, Ahmedabad, as the Cost Auditor of the Company for the financial year 202425, on the remuneration terms as approved by the members at the previous Annual General Meeting.
-The Cost Audit report for the financial year 2023-24 was filed within the due date.
-The due date for submission of the Cost Audit Report for the year 2024-25 is within 180 days from 31 March 2025.
+Pursuant to the provisions of Section 148 read with the Companies (Audit & Auditors) Rules, 2014 and other applicable provisions of the Companies Act, 2013, the Board of Directors, on the recommendation of the Audit Committee, re-appointed Kiran J. Mehta & Co., Cost Accountants, Ahmedabad, as the Cost Auditor of the Company for the financial year 2025-26, on the remuneration terms approved by the Members at the previous AGM.
+The Cost Audit Report for FY 2024-25 was filed within the prescribed time.
+The due date for submission of the Cost Audit Report for FY 2025-26 is within 180 days from 31 March 2026.

 Secretarial Auditor and Secretarial Audit Report

-The Secretarial Audit Report for the financial year 2024-25 is attached to this Boards Report as Annexure-4.
-The Board has thoroughly reviewed the Secretarial Auditors Report for the year ended 31 March 2025 and confirms that the report does not contain any qualifications, reservations, adverse remarks, or disclaimers.
+The Secretarial Audit Report for the financial year 2025-26 is attached to this Boards Report as Annexure 4.
+The Board has reviewed the Secretarial Auditors Report for the year ended 31 March 2026 and confirms that the report does not contain any qualification, reservation, adverse remark or disclaimer.

 Annual Secretarial Compliance Report

-In compliance with regulation 24A (2) of the Listing Regulations, Mr. Tapan Shah, Practicing Company Secretaries issued Annual Secretarial Compliance Report for the Financial Year 2024-25.
-The Report, presented at the Board meeting held on 9 May 2025, confirmed that the Company has maintained proper records as stipulated under various Rules and Regulations and that, no action has been taken against the Company or its material subsidiaries or promoters / directors by SEBI / BSE / NSE.
-The Company has submitted the Report to the Stock Exchanges within the prescribed time.
+In compliance with Regulation 24A(2) of the Listing Regulations, Mr. Tapan Shah, Practicing Company Secretary, issued the Annual Secretarial Compliance Report for the financial year 2025-26.
+The report, placed before the Board at its meeting held on 15 May 2026, confirmed that the Company had maintained proper records as required under the applicable rules and regulations and that no action had been taken against the Company or its material subsidiaries or promoters/directors by SEBI, BSE or NSE.
+The Company submitted the report to the stock exchanges within the prescribed time.

 CREDIT RATINGS